 mounting risks to stability, the IMF suggested that stepping up cross-border coordination among governments and taking necessary policy responses to entrench financial stability is warranted.

-Deterioration in some advanced economies' sovereign debt problems spilled over to the euro area banking system completely resolved.
+Deterioration in some advanced economies' sovereign debt problems spilled over to the euro area banking system In the first half of 2011, sovereign debt strains in some advanced economies were not completely resolved.
 Nevertheless, the risks to global stability gradually fell, backstopped by improving growth prospects along with benign liquidity conditions and macroeconomic policies taken by national governments.
-However, concerns about sovereign debt sustainability renewed with recovery proceeding at a slow pace from the second half of the year.
+However, concerns sovereign debt sustainability renewed with recovery proceeding at a slow pace from the second half of the year.
 This, together with the fact that euro area member countries were still struggling to forge a political consensus for financial adjustments and fiscal bailouts, contributed to an upswing in sovereign default risks and more sovereign rating downgrades.
 This was signified by an acute increase in sovereign CDS spreads of periphery countries over core countries.
 A further loss of investor confidence not only triggered the slump in global stock markets (chart 2.9) but pushed sovereign strains to spill over to core advanced economies of the euro area.
 As a result, the sovereign CDS spreads of France, Austria and Germany also hit historical highs over this period.
 In April 2012, the sovereign debt of France and Austria had CDS spreads of over 150 basis points, whereas Belgium registered 250 basis points or so.
 Some economies-including